Halisia-lab/ElPresidente_Kadijetou_Halisia/README.md

 Each event from the configuration file is converted in a Event object to have a better usage.
 #### Choice
 Each choice of an event is converted in a Choice Object, with its impacts.

+### Factions

+Here are all the classes for each faction.
+An abstract class is used as a parent of this classes.

+### IslandCaracteristics

+All informations about the island is reunited in this package.

+#### ActivityArea
+This is an interfact which is implemented by Industry and Agriculture.
+Both have a percentage and return us the ressources.

+#### Industry

+ This class gives us the money given by the indusrty per year.

+#### Agriculture

+This one gives us the amount of food units given by the agriculture.

+#### Treasury

+The amount of the treasury is calculated here.

+### Year

+Seasons events, end of year actions, impact of user choices are managed here.

+#### Year

+With the function "playSeasons" this class calls the functions chronologically to have the printings, the repercussions after each choice.

+#### SeasonEnum
+A simple enumeration with the 4 seasons.